 Having known some facts about weight, let’s look at some common factors that influences weight gain in men and women.

-12 Bad Causes of Weight Gain & Body Fats You Should Know
+12 Bad Causes of Weight Gain and Body Fats You Should Know

-These factors aid weight gain and stubborn fats that keeps you overweight despite how hard you try.
+These factors aid weight gain and stubborn fats that keep you overweight despite how hard you try.

 When you know the causes of weight gain, you’ll try your best to avoid some of them.